What is bullying? Different types of bullying to look out for and how to help kids

 These fantastic resources can help with different types of bullying.

-- For more advice, visit Kidscape (opens in new tab).
+- For more advice, visit Kidscape.
 Parents and carers can call 020 7823 5430 (Mon or Tues, 9.30-2.30pm).

-- For more details about how to tackle cyber bullying, visit the Anti-Bullying Alliance website (opens in new tab).
+- For more details about how to tackle cyber bullying, visit the Anti-Bullying Alliance website.

 - Download the National Bullying Helpline’s Parents Guide (opens in new tab) or call the helpline on 0300 323 0169.
 Children can also call this number.

-Debra Waters is an experienced online editor and lifestyle writer with a focus on health, wellbeing, beauty, food and parenting.
-She currently writes for Goodto and Woman&Home, and print publications Woman, Woman’s Own and Woman’s Weekly.
-Previously, Debra was digital food editor at delicious magazine and MSN.
-She’s written for M&S Food, Great British Chefs, loveFOOD, What to Expect, Everyday Health and Time Out, and has had articles published in The Telegraph and The Big Issue.
+Debra Waters is an experienced online editor and parenting writer.
+She also has a strong background on health, wellbeing, beauty, and food.
+She currently writes for Goodto and Woman&Home, and print publications Woman, Woman’s Own, and Woman’s Weekly.
+Debra has written for What to Expect, Everyday Health, and Time Out.
+In addition, she has had articles published in The Telegraph and The Big Issue.

 -